obeli-sk/obelisk/README.md

 # Contributing
 This project has a roadmap and features are added and tested in a certain order.
 If you would like to contribute a feature, please discuss the feature in an issue on this GitHub repository.
+In order for us to accept patches and other contributions, you need to adopt our Contributor License Agreement (the "CLA").
+The current version of the CLA can be found [here](https://cla-assistant.io/obeli-sk/obelisk).